altera-fpga/hls-samples/Tutorials/GettingStarted/fpga_template/README.md

 ## Purpose

-Use this project as a starting point when you build designs for the Intel® oneAPI DPC++/C++ compiler when targeting FPGAs.
-It includes a CMake build system to automate selecting the various command-line flags for the oneAPI DPC++/C++ compiler, and a simple single-source design to serve as an example.
-You can customize the build flags by modifying the top part of `CMakeLists.txt`: if you want to pass additional flags to the Intel® oneAPI DPC++/C++ compiler, you can change the `USER_FLAGS` and `USER_FPGA_FLAGS` variables defined in `CMakeLists.txt`.
+Use this project as a starting point when you build designs for the HLS IP Gen compiler when targeting FPGAs.
+It includes a CMake build system to automate selecting the various command-line flags for the HLS IP Gen compiler, and a simple single-source design to serve as an example.
+You can customize the build flags by modifying the top part of `CMakeLists.txt`: if you want to pass additional flags to the HLS IP Gen compiler, you can change the `USER_FLAGS` and `USER_FPGA_FLAGS` variables defined in `CMakeLists.txt`.
 Similarly, you can add additional include paths to the `USER_INCLUDE_PATHS` variable.
 You can also explicitly define these variables at the command-line if you want to perform a quick test without changing the CMake build system.

 > **Note**: The code sample in this design uses USM shared allocations for improved code simplicity as compared with buffers/accessors.
 The included CMake build system can also be used for designs that use buffers and accessors or USM device allocations.